Our Office

 # Step 4

-2. Ask the user to input a number.
+2. Ask the user for their favorite sport.

 Right Answer: